WNP496 – Legendary Animals of San Francisco

 Nicole: Oh my God!

-Judy: Some kind of alcohol, right?
+Judi: Some kind of alcohol, right?
 So, they did depart March 9th, 1892.
 And everybody was really upset about this, cause they were so beloved, especially by the children.

-Judy: There are a lot of cartoons that were, they would often draw cartoons of Queen Jumbo and Baldy in the Park.
+Judi: There are a lot of cartoons that were, they would often draw cartoons of Queen Jumbo and Baldy in the Park.
 And that you could see in the newspaper.
 Yeah, this machine that, you know, weighed 10 tons and she was able to push it out so easily.

 Nicole: And they live forever and ever and they just quietly died in their sleep.
 Fully contented.